FAQ - Frequently Asked Questions

 Single Cabins

-Due to space restrictions on traditional sailing vessels, single cabins are extremely limited.
-Mascotte is the only vessel we have that offers a single cabin.
+Due to space restrictions on traditional sailing vessels, single cabins are rare.

 There are two berth cabins and these can be made available for single occupancy but there is normally a supplement which varies from 50% to 100% extra of the one person price.